Looking Closely at the Growth Curve for Conduent Incorporated (CNDT)

 Needham gave a rating of “Buy” to CNDT, setting the target price at $5.50 in the report published on February 21st of the previous year.

-Volatility was left at 3.87%, however, over the last 30 days, the volatility rate increased by 3.89%, as shares surge +9.46% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.49% lower at present.
+Volatility was left at 3.43%, however, over the last 30 days, the volatility rate increased by 3.28%, as shares surge +27.40% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +16.74% upper at present.

 Insider Trading